Gotos/CuteCapture/README.md

 # Why "Cute" 3DS Capture?

-It was a play on words when I first tried to design a capture software with Qt (which is prononced "cute").
-Although I didn't say with Qt, I liked the name.
+It was a play on words when I first tried to design a capture software for 3DS with Qt (which is prononced "cute").
+Although I didn't stay with Qt, I liked the name Cute 3DS Capture and called the "port" for DS Cute DS Capture.
+Also, now I can call CDC and C3C (which is a very similar software but designed to work with a 3DS) "Cute Capture", if I refere to both of them.